ycardon/gigaset-elements-proxy/README.md

 -   API `sensors/` no longer returns a array of objects but a plain object indexed with the sensor's friendly name
 -   now using a proper build system for the project
 -   filtering out the Philips Hue devices in the `sensors/` API

+### v2.2.0 Hassio (24 sept 2019)

+-   can now be installed as an Hassio Addon
+-   _breaking change_ REST API port is now 8094 (and not 3000 as it used to be), can be changed in `config/default.yaml`

 ## credits